We interviewed Ashok Kumar ER, Co-founder of Scripbox to help our community learn from his wealth journey.

 Ashok: I didn’t focus on too many other asset classes.
 I dabbled in real estate only to realise that it takes two months to buy and two years to sell.
 The hassle is simply not worth it.

 As for debt I only invest in debt what is required for 3-4 years of expenses.
 The rest I invest in equity. “

-Scripbox: Once you attained financial independence – what did you do with that money?
+Scripbox: Once you attained– what did you do with that money?

 Ashok: Perhaps the most important thing that I have gained is the fact that now I can sleep like a baby.
 It is a wonderful feeling knowing that you are free to pursue any interest and not have to worry about meeting your responsibilities to your family.

 I am sure I can afford almost any educational choice my children make because I have already catered for it.
 I can take my friends and family for all expenses paid trips (at least in India!).
 Basically the peace of mind translates to a lot in terms of happiness.

 Scripbox: Any specific advice for our community?